 We are generously supported by Wellcome as a centre for excellence in the study of health through the humanities and social sciences, and we collaborate closely with similar centres in Edinburgh, Exeter and Oxford.

 Please get involved in our work - join our mailing list or follow us on Twitter for the latest updates and opportunities

-For general enquiries, please contact us using the email address below.
+For general enquiries, please contact us by email.

 T. +44 (0)191 334 8277